 You will want to ensure it is regularly serviced by a qualified professional, to the manufacturers requirements, using high quality parts from a reputable supplier and fluids which meet the manufacturers specifications.
 This is not just to look after your new car, but because if these four requirements are met you will also preserve the manufacturers warranty.

-Were you aware that it is your right to choose which mechanic should service your new car without voiding either the manufacturers warranty or your rights under the Consumer Guarantee
+The fact is that you are able to choose who you would like to service your new car without voiding either the manufacturers warranty or your rights under the Consumer Guarantee

-Car dealers are not able to force you to take the car back to the dealership you aquired it from for service or repairs.
-Provided the work is carried out to the manfufacturers specifications by a properly trained person and uses respectable quality parts and fluids, the warranty stands.
+Dealers cannot force you to take the vehicle back to the dealer you bought it from for service or repairs.
+Provided the work is undertaken to the manfufacturers specifications by a properly trained person and uses sufficient quality parts and fluids, the warranty stands.
 You have the right to choose who services your car.

 With Repco Authorised Service you can tick all the boxes.
 Every Custom Mechanics Pty Ltd mechanic is fully qualified and Auto-Tech trained, giving them access to Australia's leading provider of automotive technical information and training.
 This means Custom Mechanics Pty Ltd mechanics are kept fully up to date with the latest in automotive service techniques and are able to service your new car without voiding the warranty.

-Repco branded parts & products are manufactured to stringent Repco quality standards, and are covered by the Repco exclusive Repco Nationwide Warranty, giving you added protection.
-Custom Mechanics Pty Ltd will also only ever use fluids and lubricants that meet the specifications of the original carmaker.
+Repco branded parts & products are manufactured to stringent Repco quality standards, and are covered by the Repco Nationwide Warranty, giving you added protection.
+Custom Mechanics Pty Ltd will also only ever use fluids and lubricants that meet the specifications of the new car manufacturer.

 If you already own a new car or are thinking of purchasing one, make sure you clearly understand where your statutory rights begin and end

-Make sure you are aware of the variances between statutory, manufacturer and extended warranties to ensure you make the right choices when it comes to servicing your new car.
-You are automatically covered by a statutory warranty, also known as a Consumer Guarantee, under Australian Consumer Law (ACL) and this statutory protection can never be substituted by manufacturer or express warranties (which are offered by the car maker and car dealer respectively).
+Make sure you are aware of the differences between statutory, manufacturer and express warranties to avoid making the wrong decisions when it comes to servicing your new car.
+You are automatically covered by a statutory warranty, also known as a Consumer Guarantee, under Australian Consumer Law (ACL) and this statutory protection can never be superseded by manufacturer or express warranties (which are offered by the car maker and car dealer respectively).

 A lack of disclosure requirements on car dealers at the point of sale regarding these contracts can easily lead the consumer into making a choice to be bound by a long term contract without access to all of the details needed to make a properly informed decision.